marier-nico/event-processor/docs/content/filters.rst

     False

 Since the Dyn filter is basically a way to do anything you can't do with static filters, it also allows modifying the event before it gets passed to a processor function.
+Note that the event is only modified if the value returned by the dynamic function is truthy (i.e. event is unmodified if the filter doesn't match).
 For example :

 .. testcode::